EpicGames/Signup/README.md

 # Epic Games

+New members requesting to join this organization will now be added to a secondary Epic Games organization.
+Read more here.

 [Unreal Engine](https://www.unrealengine.com/en-US/solutions/games) for game development is free to get started (a 5% royalty only kicks in when your title earns over $1 million USD)

 To access our repositories, sign up for an Epic account at [UnrealEngine.com](https://www.unrealengine.com) and register your GitHub ID using [these instructions](https://www.unrealengine.com/ue4-on-github).